 If you buy a steak that comes packaged in plastic wrap, it's a good idea to remove it from its package when storing in the refrigerator to let it breathe and dry correctly.
 You can put your steaks on a grid placed on a plate in the refrigerator, covered with a clean towel and it will benefit the steaks greatly.

 The different cuts of steak

-All the prime cuts of steak come from the rib or short loin areas of the steer, mainly because these are the areas of the animal that get the less exercise and that will therefore be the most tender.
+All the prime cuts of steak come from the rib or short loin areas of the steer, mainly because these are the areas of the animal that get the least exercise and will therefore be the most tender.
 Here is a description of the 5 prime cuts of steaks and their particularities.
-Keep in mind that other cuts of steak exist, but those 5 cuts are the ones you’ll want to look for when cooking a great steak because they are the most tender and flavorful cuts.
+Keep in mind that other cuts of steak exist, but those 5 cuts are the ones you'll want to look for when cooking a great steak because they are the most tender and flavorful cuts.

 The rib eye: The rib steak and the rib eye steak are probably the two most delicious and prized cuts of steak available.
 They come from the rib region and the rib eye is simply a rib steak without the bone.
 They are tender and tasty, mainly because of the abundant marbling of fat that they have.
 It's also a really good sized steak that shouldn't leave you hungry for more.

 There are a few key steps to consider prior to cooking the steaks.
 First and foremost, it's really important that you let the steaks come to room temperature before cooking them.
 This ensures a more even cooking process and permits the steak to spend much less time in the pan or on the grill, which will lead to a juicier steak.
 Simply place the steaks on a grid or on a plate and let them come to room temperature for 30 minutes to 2 hours before cooking them.
 It will often make a world of difference.